Shoalway

-The TSHD Shoalway is a trailing suction hopper dredger, owned and operated by Royal Boskalis Westminster, originally intended for the British market and built in 2010.
+The Shoalway is a trailing suction hopper dredger, owned and operated by Royal Boskalis, originally intended for the British market and built in 2010.

 Design

 The vessel was the first of four ships designed by Conoship International and D.W. den Herder maritiem, with a shallow draught and high manoeuvrability for difficult port construction, maintenance, land reclamation, coastal defense and offshore energy projects.
 The typical carpentry needed for a vessel of this kind was completed by Hans Dorgelo.
 It was the first dredger in the Boskalis fleet to use azimuth thrusters as its main means of propulsion.
 The ship is equipped with rainbow discharge valves for beach replenishment or land reclamation, two jet water engines for sediment dispersal, non-protruding bottom doors in the hopper (cargo hold) for dumping at sea and engines designed to stringent MARPOL sulphur emissions standards.

 Capabilities

 Equipped with a suction pipe with a diameter of 900 mm, a dredge pump of 1680 kW, two jet pumps of 746 kW and a maximum dredging depth of 30 m the ship is able to pump its load ashore by pipeline, dumping or rainbowing.